-This bread is said to have originated in Milan at least 500 years ago, but wasn’t widely produced until the early 1900s.
-Milanese bakers began to bake the breads in large quantities and distribute them all over Italy.
-The breads were a hit and Panettone took off, becoming a staple instead of a delicacy.
+It seems to to have originated in Milan at least 500 years ago, but wasn’t widely produced until the early 1900s.
+Milanese bakers began to bake these sweet breads in large quantities and distribute them all over Italy.
+They were a hit and Panettone took off also outside the city of Milan.

 By now, each Italian region modifies it and enriches its filling with different ingredients: chocolate, gianduia or even pistachio nuts and zabaglione cream.
-These different versions are all very tasty and worth a try, but we prefer the traditional Italian Panettone: candied fruit, orange and lemon peel and raisins.
+These different versions are all very tasty and worth a try, but when we think to tradition, we choose Milanese Panettone just with candied fruit and raisins.

-Legend has it that the Duke of Milan had ordered his cook to serve a specific, traditional sweet to the lavish Christmas banquet.
+One of the legends says that Ludovico il Moro, Duke of Milan (14th century) had ordered his cook to serve a specific, traditional sweet to the lavish Christmas banquet.
 The long-awaited dessert burnt in the oven, however, and there was not enough time to start again the recipe from scratch.

 A servant had kept a bit of the dough for himself, though… he was hoping to bake it once the banquet was over, and celebrate Christmas with a full belly: raisins, candied fruit, sugar, eggs, the servant had put together all he could find around the kitchen.